hmrc/self-assessment-api/public/api/conf/2.0/docs/tax-calculation.md

-From 30 November 2021 this resource will be replaced by the Intent to crystallise endpoint in the <a href="/api-documentation/docs/api/service/individual-calculations-api/2.0">individual-calculations-api</a>.
+This function is no longer available.
+It has been replaced by <a href="/api-documentation/docs/api/service/individual-calculations-api/2.0">individual-calculations-api</a>.